amarula/dyndesign/docs/class_builder.md

 built_class = buildclass(Base, optionA=True)()
-# I am the Constructor of `Parent`
+# I am the Constructor of `Parent1`

 built_class.comp.whoami()
-# I am component `Component`
+# I am component `Component1`
 ```

 **Advantages**: Class Dependencies are only imported when they are needed.
 This
 can help to improve performance and memory usage.
 In the provided example, only
 the Parent1 and Comp1 classes are imported because they are required by "optionA".
-Other Dependencies, such as Parent2, Parent3, and so forth, are not imported.
+Other dependent classes, such as Parent2, Parent3, and so forth, are not imported.

 **Disadvantages**: certain advanced code features provided by some IDEs
 (Integrated Development Environments), such as source code navigation, are not